-The purpose of the Deepwater Operations Plan (DWOP) is to provide sufficient information to review the deepwater development project from a "total system" approach, emphasizing operational safety and environmental protection.
-Conservation issues are not part of the DWOP and are to be addressed as part of the Supplemental POE or DOCD submittals as outlined in Notice to Lessees and Operators (NTL) 96-6N, "Conservation Information."
+The purpose of the Deepwater Operations Plan (DWOP) is for you to provide sufficient information for the MMS to review the deepwater development project from a "total system" approach, emphasizing operational safety and environmental protection.
+Conservation issues are not part of the DWOP and should be addressed as part of the Supplemental POE or DOCD submittals (refer to Notice to Lessees and Operators (NTL) 2000-NOX, "Conservation Information").